sebmarkbage/ecmascript-generator-expression/README.md

 Generator Expressions for ECMAScript
 ------------------------------------

 A convenient way of generating arrays/sets/maps of values in a contained expression.
-An alternative to [array comprehensions](http://tc39wiki.calculist.org/es6/array-comprehensions/).
+It's an alternative to [array comprehensions](http://tc39wiki.calculist.org/es6/array-comprehensions/) and designed to pair well with [`do` expressions](https://github.com/tc39/proposal-do-expressions).
+I think of it as the multi-value form of do-expressions.

 ## Motivation